Back to previous page

 The track starts from the carpark at the end of Glow Worm Tunnel Road.
 Enjoy the easy 1.5km walk to the tunnel entrance, past an impressive landscape of tall forests, lush tree ferns, narrow gorges and stunning pagoda rock formations.

 The 387metre-long tunnel was built in the early 1900s as part of the railway for the thriving mining industry at Newnes.
 It’s now home to thousands of glow worms that cling to the dark, damp walls.
 Because the tunnel is long, it gets dark enough to see glow worms during the day.
-To see them, switch off your torch, keep quiet, and wait for the glow worms to light up the tunnel.
+Upgrades to the walking track to even out the surface and install a handrail make navigating in the dark easier.
+To see the glow worms, switch off your torch, keep quiet, and wait for them to light up the tunnel.

 Once you reach the end of the tunnel, follow the track for another 1.5km though lush forests of eucalyptus, broad-leaved hickory and tree ferns in the wet gully environment of Penrose Gorge.
 Take a break at the lookout to see expansive views of Donkey Mountain and Wolgan Valley.